 The USGS classifies the economic impact of this earthquake at level GREEN (low).
 They expect an 90% likelyhood of between 0 and 1 million US Dollars in economic damage and impact.

 The highest earthquake impact level for this earthquake is IV, which corresponds with light shaking and likely no damage.
-Roughly 571,900 people are expected to be exposed to this level.
+Roughly 459,000 people are expected to be exposed to this level.
+Intensity level III was experienced by the majority of people (around 460 thousand).
+In their region, weak shaking and probably no damage can be expected.
 All exposure to shaking was within the borders of Japan .

 | People | MMI Level | Shaking | Damage |